Inclusion and Intersection Relations Between Fundamental Classes of Discrete Convex Functions: Results Concerning Multimodularity

-a bounded \Mnat-convex set containing the origin $\veczero$ and contained in the nonnegative orthant.
+Recall the relation of \Mnat-convexity and polymatroids that the set of integer points of an integral polymatroid is precisely a bounded \Mnat-convex set containing the origin $\veczero$ and contained in the nonnegative orthant.
 The following theorem characterizes an integral polymatroid that is also multimodular.
 The proof is given in Section~\ref{SCmnatmmprf}.